rahulmanju/MasterRecyclerView/README.md

    #### Modifed Signature :
                void onCreateViewHolder(ViewGroup parent, int viewType,int position)
  This is the only change we have done in recyler view

- Now lets see the Magic,Download sample from below link